YashYadav126/Task-manager/README.md

 <h1>Welcome to the Task Manager project!</h1>
 <p>This project comprises both frontend and backend components developed using HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB for database management.</p>
+<strong>Note:- there are two files for index.html and pro2.html.first files are outside and second files are inside public folder.
+You can simply delete those outside files as there are just for hosting on Github</strong>

 <h2>Setup Instructions:</h2>